-Darius wanted the city-states, to remain prosperous so that they could continue to provide him with tribute and especially ships.
+Darius wanted the city-states to remain prosperous to continue to provide him with tribute and especially ships.
 The Persian Emperor was a farsighted ruler, and his policy of clemency was to prove to be successful.
 During the two invasions of Greece, the Ionians provided their Persian overlords with sailors and ships.
 The number of vessels would indicate that they had recovered rapidly after the revolt.
 The cities continued to prosper for centuries, right down to the Byzantine Empire.
 They even remained culturally Greek for centuries.

 The End of the Ionian Enlightenment